reproducepark/Arweave-Archive/README.md

-### arweave-archive
+# Arweave-Archive

-A service that captures a full-page screenshot of a webpage at a specific point in time, stores it permanently on Arweave, and lets you search/retrieve it by URL.
-Users pay the storage fee directly on Polygon via their wallet provider, and uploads are handled by Irys.
-The MATIC paid by the user on Polygon is converted by Irys into the appropriate AR to fund storage on Arweave.
+Arweave-Archive captures a full-page screenshot of a webpage, stores it permanently on Arweave network, and lets you search/retrieve it by URL.
+Users pay the storage fee directly on Polygon network via their wallet provider, and uploads are handled by Irys.
+The MATIC paid by the user on Polygon network is converted by Irys into the appropriate AR to fund storage on Arweave.

 ## How It Works